IvanMed1002/Active-Directory-Lab/README.md

 - <b>Set up Active Directory Domain Services Role</b>

 1. Log in to Windoes Server Vm as administrator and open "Server Manager" to "Add Roles and Features" <br/>
-2. Promote the Virtula Machine to a Domain Controller (this will manage network secuirties and allow users to authenticate and access network  resources).

 <img src="https://i.imgur.com/k4q9YXG.png"/>